by Andrew Milbourn, CEO of Kiss The Fish

 Even questions about the real value of a product aren’t asked in sales meetings.
 So often salespeople get hung up on price because a buyer buys a far inferior product or service at the lowest price possible (and you can’t blame them for doing so).
 Asking a new vendor to match a price is inevitable if a buyer is worth their salary.

 So how do we solve this problem?
-Well firstly it would help if the CEO/Sales Director started asking some really important questions of their most loyal clients.
+Well, firstly it would help if the CEO/Sales Director started asking some really important questions of their most loyal clients.
 “Why do you buy from us?” is a good place to start.
-Questions such as “what happens in this business when something doesn’t’ turn up that you are expecting?”
-(If selling a good service on delivery) – and ‘how much in £££’s does that cost you? – or “how much does it cost you when someone lets you down?” etc.
+Questions such as “What happens in this business when something doesn’t turn up that you are expecting?”
+(If selling a good service on delivery) – and ‘How much in £££’s does that cost you? – or “How much does it cost you when someone lets you down?” etc.

-Questions that dig into the real value are key here and not just the obvious one’s.
+Questions that dig into the real value are key here and not just the obvious ones.
 Have a conversation about what the buyer says they need.
-If they need next day delivery, or special terms, ask them why?
+If they need next-day delivery or special terms, ask them why?
 If they’ve never been let down, then explore whatever they say is important (it’s never just price).

 So how should we target salespeople?
 Well, start with a “Big Hairy Goal”, or BHG.
-Let’s be as accurate as we can be about how much money we protect for our clients or even make for them.
+Let’s be as accurate as we can be about how much money we protect our clients or even make for them.